flenniken/collections/docs/build.md

 # Build Folder

-The dist folder contains the app files and nothing else.
+The dist folder contains the distribution files that get deployed and nothing else.
 The static resources are checked in to this folder.
 The compiled resources are put here.

 ~~~
 (debian)~/collections $ tree dist